Submitty/submitty.github.io/_docs/student/team_assignments.md

 ### Seek Team/Partner

-When a user clicks the ```Seek Team/Partner``` button, they will show up in the table below.
-From here, other users are able to invite them through the “Invite new teammates by their user ID” interface documented above.
+When you click on the ```Seek Team/Partner``` button, your name, user ID, and email address will be shown to all other students in the course.
+This will enable other students/teams to contact you and invite you to join their team.

 ![](/images/team_seeking.png)

 ### Joining a Team

-If you receive an invite, it will be shown next to who sent the invite on the manage team screen.
-All you have to do is select accept to join the team.
+If you receive an invite to join a team, the user ID of the student who sent the invite will be displayed.
+All you have to do is select "Accept" to join the team.

 ![](/images/team_invitations_2.png)